-With it’s origins of banana scepters, gold shoes, and Mississippi River seagrass skirts, New Orleans’ own Zulu Social Aid and Pleasure Club has been around for over 111 years.
+With its origins of banana scepters, gold shoes, and Mississippi River seagrass skirts, New Orleans’ own Zulu Social Aid and Pleasure Club has been around for over 111 years.
 The Zulu Social Aid and Pleasure Club didn’t always reign under its current name.
 They were originally formed as a marching group called the “Tramps” in 1901.
-The group then aided in providing funeral assistance and insurance to black families in New Orleans.
+The group, then, often aided in providing both funeral assistance and insurance to black families in New Orleans.

-Like many other Popular Mardi Gras Krewes, Zulu hosted decorative balls and social events for community members to participate in.
-Zulu throws included coconuts, as they were less expensive than glass beads.
+Like many other popular Mardi Gras Krewes, Zulu hosted decorative balls and social events for community members to participate in.
+Zulu throws in parades included coconuts, as they were less expensive than glass beads.
 In the 1910’s coconuts were thrown in their natural form, but in more recent times coconuts are bedazzled and painted on by hand.
 Due to segregation, black parade goers had to catch the hairy souvenirs on a parade route separate from white parades like Comus and Rex.

 The year 1946 was a pivotal year for Zulu’s reign.
 World War II finally ended and the world was ready to gaze upon extravagant floats and the beauty of carnival royalty.
 Before Zulu’s big debut, a number of celebrations, dances, and pre-carnival balls were held for black New Orleanians to socialize in preparation for Zulu’s Jungle themed Mardi Gras.
 On February 16th 1946, The Times Picayune reported that The Zulu Social Aid and Pleasure Club was hosting a dance to raise money for the 1946 parade.
 The New Orleans newspaper stated that the late night dance would distribute souvenirs for celebrators and that there would be reservations available for white people who wanted to attend Zulu’s dance.
-The social presence of Zulu in the New Orleans Community expanded beyond Fat Tuesday.
+From then on, the social presence of Zulu in the New Orleans Community expanded beyond Fat Tuesday.

 Zulu’s king of 1946 was 43 year old funeral director Clem J. Vandage.
-During King Vandage’s reign, Zulu made history as for the first time ever the parade was to proceed down St. Charles Avenue, mimicking the route of the Krewe of Rex and the Mystick Krewe of Comus’ parade.
+During King Vandage’s reign, Zulu made history, as for the first time ever the parade was scheduled to proceed down St. Charles Avenue, mimicking the route of the Krewe of Rex and the Mystick Krewe of Comus’ parade.
 On March 5, 1946 Zulu made it’s post war debut with its jungle floats parading down South Rampart street.
 The floats were dressed fanning Palmetto leaves and curly Spanish moss.
-The Zulu king, witch doctor, and Mr. Big shot all had separate floats in order to spread their ruling over the joyus crowd who had been waiting all year to see black royalty.
+The Zulu king, witch doctor, and Mr. Big shot all had separate floats in order to spread their ruling over the joyous crowd who had been waiting all year to see black royalty.
+The Zulu master of ceremonies played tunes of Black musicians and promoted many of the local Black businesses of New Orleans until the tardy king arrived.
 King Clem.
 J Vandage was supposed to meet his carnival subjects at 11 am but his arrival was delayed, causing the Mardi Gras reviewing stand to exclaim, “Where is dat RASCAL?
 Where IS dat man?”

 Zulu’s 1946 parade was racially segregated.
 White parade goers were able to watch the parade in reviewing stands on South Rampart Street away from any black parade goers.
 This particular account of the 1946 parade is especially interesting.
 Many white carnival organizations upheld segregation by strictly gatekeeping their groups from anyone outside their krewe’s social status, lineage or race.
 Black parade goers let alone couldn’t even attend white parades unless they were working.
 Rather than Mardi Gras unifying different communities from all over New Orleans, it further cemented the racial caste system that the City of New Orleans operates upon.